Zion to Bryce Canyon Itinerary (1–3 Days): Best Route, Map & How to Plan Your Trip

 • Canyon Rim Trail to Sunset Point.

-And here is a map indicating all these places that you could see in Zion and Bryce Canyon in one day.
+Here is a map indicating all these places that you could see in Zion and Bryce Canyon in one day.

 How to use this map: Use your computer mouse (or fingers) to zoom in or out.
 Click on the icons to get more information about each place.
 Click the arrow on the top left corner for the index.
 Click the star next to the map’s title to add it to your Google Maps account.
 To view the saved map on your smartphone or PC, open Google Maps, click the menu and go to ‘Your Places’/’Maps’.
 If you want to print the map or see it in a bigger window, click on ‘View larger map’ in the top right corner.

-Early Morning: Zion Canyon & Emerald Pools
+Zion Canyon & Emerald Pools Hike

 Time: shuttle + 1-3 hours.

-First, take the Zion shuttle into the canyon.
+Early morning, take the Zion shuttle into the canyon.
 It’s a nice scenic ride with multiple stops.
 We recommend going up to Zion National Park Lodge, where you can do some easy hiking and enjoy nice scenery.

 The Emerald Pools are a nice respite from the heat and the crowds in Zion, and make for a very easy hike.
 There are three different pools here, each with its own character.